syncfusion-content/uwp-docs/uwp/Spreadsheet/Find-and-Replace.md

 ---
 layout: post
-title:  Find and Replace operation in SfSpreadsheet
+title: Find and Replace in UWP Spreadsheet control | Syncfusion
-description: Find and Replace operation in SfSpreadsheet
+description: Learn here all about Find and Replace support in Syncfusion UWP Spreadsheet (SfSpreadsheet) control and more.
 platform: UWP
 control: SfSpreadsheet
 documentation: ug
 ---

-# Find and Replace
+# Find and Replace in UWP Spreadsheet (SfSpreadsheet)

 This section explains about Find and Replace operations in SfSpreadsheet.